 Some intermediate effects of trial interventions and measures of adherence and secular trends will be assessed in a subsample of study participants.
 To account for the different sample sizes for CT components, a cohort of 8.6% of HRT participants and 4.3% of DM participants will be selected at the time of randomization.
 These subsamples will be stratified by clinic, age, race, and hysterectomy status in a manner that achieves equity in CC burden while preserving the ability to address questions of interest, particularly intermediate effects, in minority populations.
 Laboratory measures, completion and documentation of Four-Day Food Records, collection of 24-Hour Dietary recalls and repeated assessment of quality of life will be performed on these cohorts.
 All HRT women 65 years of age and older will be selected for cognitive function assessment at baseline and follow-up.
-Another 25% sample of CT women 65 years of age and older will be selected using repeated cross-sectional sampling for other selected measures (e.g., FFQ, 24 hour dietary recall, endometrial aspirations in PERT and placebo arms).
+Another 25% sample of CT women 65 years of age and older will be selected for baseline and follow-up measures of functional status.
+Additional subgroups will be randomly selected using repeated cross-sectional sampling for other selected measures (e.g., FFQ, 24 hour dietary recall, endometrial aspirations in PERT and placebo arms).
 A 1% subsample of OS enrollees will be selected for reliability studies to be conducted at baseline and year 3.
 Details of sampling schemes for other studies can be found in Vol. 1 - Study Protocol and Policies.